suztomo/maven-cyclic-dependency-with-range/README.md

-# Project to reproduce StackOverFlowError in Maven
+# Project to reproduce StackOverflowError in Maven

 https://github.com/GoogleCloudPlatform/cloud-opensource-java/issues/842

-This project reproduces StackOverFlowError caused by Maven's ConflictResolver.
+This project reproduces StackOverflowError caused by Maven's ConflictResolver.

 # Steps to Reproduce the Issue